Grad

 Award Criteria Changes for July 1, 2026–June 30, 2027 Funding Cycle

 In addition, to ensure compliance with UC travel and reimbursement processing policies, award recipients must submit itemized receipts to the appropriate business or financial administrator within 14 calendar days from the travel return date.
-Students who fail to meet this deadline may have their award cancelled.
+Students who do not meet this deadline may risk forfeiting their award funding.

 Award Amounts